Digital Nomads: Reinventing the Travel Industry for a New Generation

 So I took him up on the offer.
 I presented him with a business plan, and he didn’t laugh at me.
 In fact, he gave me a budget and he allowed me to run with it, so I was able to create NEXT — a recruitment and training program for new agents.

 But I became frustrated because we were bringing in great people, but the travel industry was still stagnant while the world outside had changed.
 We needed to embrace new forms of technology and make use of models like direct-to-consumer marketing that are central to consumer habits now.

 Millennials are becoming the biggest spenders in the consumer market.

-So I decided it was time to do something about it.
+So, as a female entrepreneur, I decided it was time to do something about it.
 Next month, I will be launching my new venture, Amiko, making use of cutting-edge technology and marketing techniques while focusing on immersive, small-group tours particularly aimed at the millennial market.

 Everyone thinks agents are dying out again, because of online booking.
 But I know they are wrong.
 There is a huge market for this, and I have 30-40 agents that will be a part of the community when it launches.

 Traditionally, travel agents were generalists — the same person would handle all of your travel arrangements, regardless of the nature of your trip or their level of knowledge of the destination.
 Before the rise of the internet, a trusted agent was the best way for a traveler to get information such as air timetables, hotel options, recommended activities, and so on.
 The agent would then book and plan the best trip for their clients based on their wants and needs.
 A simple booking might involve three or more middle men, including an agent, an operator and a destination management company.

 Traditional agencies do not focus enough on the tech and content required to engage millennial consumers.
 And tech companies and online travel agencies are generally price driven, not service or experience driven.
 Their focus is to provide independent travelers with quick access to their negotiated rates.